aishanisingh/aishanisingh/README.md

 # aishani singh
-Hi!
-I'm a freshman at Carnegie Mellon University.
-Some of my particular interests lie in computer science, mathematics, and machine learning.
+hi! i'm a freshman at carnegie mellon university studying computer science. some of my particular interests lie in robotics, mathematics, and artificial intelligence.